mirror/dd-wrt/src/router/python/Doc/library/dis.rst

 .. function:: code_info(x)

-   Return a formatted multi-line string with detailed code object information for the supplied function, generator, method, source code string or code object.
+   Return a formatted multi-line string with detailed code object information for the supplied function, generator, asynchronous generator, coroutine, method, source code string or code object.

    Note that the exact contents of code info strings are highly implementation dependent and they may change arbitrarily across Python VMs or Python releases.

    .. versionadded:: 3.2

+   .. versionchanged:: 3.7
+      This can now handle coroutine and asynchronous generator objects.

 .. function:: show_code(x, *, file=None)